-Copy Blocks.
-Copies the specified number of blocks from source LUN starting at the specified logical address to destination LUN starting at the specified logical address.
+(Hex) Description 00 Copy Blocks.
+Copies the specified number of blocks from Source LUN starting at the specified Logical address to Destination LUN starting at the specified Logical address.
 The number of sectors transferred may be from 1 to 256.
 The completion status byte will indicate the source LUN.
-If an error occurs, the Request Sense command is issued to the source LUN.
-The sense will indicate type of error for the appropriate LUN.
-Note that the data in the blocks will be truncated or appended with undefined data if the source and destination block sizes are not the same (e.g. Source block size - 128 bytes/sector, and Destination block size - 256 bytes/sector).
+If an error occurs, a Request Sense command is issued to the source LUN.
+The sense will indicate the type of error for the appropriate LUN.
+Note the data in the blocks will be truncated or appended with undefined data if the Source and Destination block sizes are not the same (e.g. Source block size - 128 bytes/sector, and Destination block size - 256 bytes/sector).

-5.1.3 COMMAND DESCRIPTION (CLASS 7)
+5.1.3 COMMAND DESCRIPTION (CLASS 6)